antoine-coulon/effect-introduction/README.md

 }
 ```

-Dealing with one error in a recoverable fashion
+So how do we come from a description of a computation that will eventually produce a failure to a computation that does not produce failures?
+Dealing with errors in a recoverable fashion is pretty straightforward.

 ```ts
 function multiplyNumberWhenDealingWithError(): Effect.Effect<